mmoussavi/SmartBnB/README.md

 # SmartBnB pipeline

-Smartbnb’s pricing tool has two major components, … The first component is a machine learning model that calculates a base price according to property information, and the second one is a forecast model that modifies the base price as a function of date.
+Smartbnb’s pricing tool has two major components.
+The first component is a machine learning model that calculates a base price according to property information, and the second one is a forecast model that modifies the base price as a function of date.
 The final results are then served to the user in a flask app hosted on an AWS.